SumoLogic/sumologic-documentation/docs/observability/diagnose-issues.md

 ## Analyze Key Metrics quickly using Metrics Explorer

 Easily find and visualize your metrics with the [Re-vamped Metrics Explorer](../metrics/metrics-queries/metrics-explorer.md) that comes with a new structured query builder, and an extended range of visualizations for ad-hoc analysis.
-Mimicking the Dashboard (New) workflow, you now have the same unified experience in the main metrics tab.
+Mimicking the Dashboard workflow, you now have the same unified experience in the main metrics tab.

 ![metrics-explorer.png](/img/observability/metrics-explorer.png)